sara-nl/picasclient/README.md

 dirac-wms-job-submit grid-example.jdl
 ```

 And the status and output can be retrieved with DIRAC commands, while in the token you see the status of the token and the tokens' attachments contain the log files.
-Once all tokens have been processed (this can be seen in the CouchDB instance) the grid job will finish.
+Once all tokens have been processed (check the DB Views) the grid job will finish.

-As we have seen, through PiCaS you have a single interface that can store tokens with work to be done (the CouchDB instance).
-Then on any machine where you can deploy the PiCaS client, one can perform the tasks hand.
 </details>

 <details closed>